 Gum recession is when a tooth loses the protective gum tissue and the root becomes exposed.
 More than 50% of the population has one or more sites of gum recession of 1 mm or more.
 The prevalence of gum recession includes patients with good and bad oral hygiene.
 Gum recession is most often related to hard toothbrushing in patients with great oral hygiene and those with bad oral hygiene the recession occurs from plaque and bacteria accumulation.
 If you are suffering from gum recession, call Eugenia Prokopets, DDS, MSD, to schedule your much-needed gum grafting consultation conveniently located in Chevy Chase, Maryland.
+We serve the Washington D.C., Maryland and Virginia region.

 As recession progresses and the roots of the teeth become exposed, several consequences occur: